yangyuhang0829/VarCall/README.md

 StrandAF = pmin(ForwardVariantCov, ReverseVariantCov) / pmax(ForwardVariantCov, ReverseVariantCov)

 , which could be found in the [github repo](https://github.com/nickloman/zika-isnv) of one author—Nicholas J. Loman.
+Note that scripts from Nicholas J. Loman's repo were used here.
 [Guo2012](https://link.springer.com/article/10.1186/1471-2164-13-666) provided three different measures of strand bias—SB, GATK-SB, Fisher Score.
 In my logistic regression, KNN, SVM models, these three strand bias measures were used.